What types of interests can you have in property?

 When the property is held jointly

-Doing so can provide tax efficiencies because the taxation of income is based on beneficial ownership, not on legal ownership.
-Transferring beneficial ownership to the partner who falls within the lower tax threshold allows for a larger share of the rental income to be assigned to that partner, and the overall tax can be minimised.
+Allocating beneficial interests in this way can provide tax efficiencies, as taxation of income is generally based on beneficial ownership rather than legal ownership.
+For example, transferring beneficial ownership to a partner who falls within a lower tax bracket can allow a larger share of a couple’s rental income to be assigned to that partner, and their overall tax liabilities can be minimised.
 For more information, read Buy to let tax implications.

-Ask a lawyer if you have any questions regarding beneficial interest splits, in particular, if you wish to transfer 100% of beneficial interest to your partner.
+Ask a lawyer if you have any questions regarding beneficial interest splits and how to set up different beneficial interests.

 When there is only one legal owner

-A sole owner of a property may want their partner (either a spouse, civil partner or cohabitant) to have a share in the benefits of the property even though they have no legal interest in the property.
-Giving beneficial interest to a partner who is not the legal owner enables that partner to receive a share of the financial value of the land, such as rental income or sale proceeds.
+A sole legal owner of a property may want their partner or a family member (eg a spouse, civil partner, or cohabitee) to have a share in the benefits of the property even though they have no legal interest in it.
+Giving a beneficial interest to a partner who is not a legal owner enables that partner to receive a share of the financial value of the property, such as rental income or sale proceeds.

-The legal and beneficial ownership of property can be separated using a Declaration of trust.
+The legal and beneficial ownership of property can be separated and set out using a Declaration of trust.

-A declaration of trust confirms the beneficial ownership of a property and sets out the respective beneficial interest of each tenant in common, regardless of the title entries at the Land Registry.
+A declaration of trust is a formal legal document that confirms who holds beneficial ownership of a property and sets out the respective beneficial interests of each beneficial owner.

 How do you find out who the legal owner of a property is?

-In Scotland property is generally held in outright ownership (often referred to as ‘heritable title’); heritable title is similar to the concept of freehold titles in England and Wales.
-As a result, the laws of Scotland do not normally recognise the concepts of separate beneficial ownership (or interest) of such a heritable title.
+In Scotland, property is generally held in outright ownership (often referred to as ‘heritable title’).
+Heritable title is similar to the concept of freehold titles in England and Wales.
+The laws of Scotland do not normally recognise the concept of separate beneficial ownership (or interests) of such heritable titles.
 For more information, read Property ownership in Scotland.